Ficus rubiginosa: Ecology

 The fruit is consumed by many bird species including the rose-crowned fruit dove (Ptilinopus regina), wompoo fruit dove (P. magnificus), wonga pigeon (Leucosarcia melanoleuca), topknot pigeon (Lopholaimus antarcticus), Pacific koel (Eudynamys orientalis), Australasian swamphen (Porphyrio melanotus), Australian king parrot (Alisterus scapularis), Australasian figbird (Sphecotheres vieilloti), green catbird (Ailuroedus crassirostris), regent bowerbird (Sericulus chrysocephalus), satin bowerbird (Ptilonorhynchus violaceus) and pied currawong (Strepera graculina), as well as the mammalian grey-headed flying fox (Pteropus poliocephalus), and spectacled flying fox (Pteropus conspicillatus).
 It is one of several plant species used as food by the endangered Coxen's fig parrot.
 Many fruits drop onto the ground around the tree, though others are dispersed by animals that eat them.

 The thrips species Gynaikothrips australis feeds on the underside of new leaves of F. rubiginosa, as well as F. obliqua and F. macrophylla.
 As plant cells die, nearby cells are induced into forming meristem tissue, and a gall results and the leaves become distorted and curl over.
 The thrips begin feeding when the tree has flushes of new growth, and live for around six weeks.
 At other times, thrips reside on old leaves without feeding.
 The species pupates sheltered in the bark.
 The thrips remain in the galls at night, wander about in the daytime and return in the evening, possibly to different galls about the tree.
 Psyllids have almost defoliated trees in the Royal Botanic Gardens in Sydney in spring.

-P. imperialis crossed the waters between Australia and New Zealand some time between 1960 and 1972, and seedlings of the previously infertile trees of F. rubiginosa began appearing in brick and stone walls, and on other trees, particularly in parks and gardens around Auckland.
+Pleistodontes imperialis crossed the waters between Australia and New Zealand some time between 1960 and 1972, and seedlings of the previously infertile trees of F. rubiginosa began appearing in brick and stone walls, and on other trees, particularly in parks and gardens around Auckland.
 They have been recorded as far south as Napier.
 P. imperialis has been transported to Hawaii, California, and Israel, where it has been observed to pollinate its host.

 They can live to 100 years or more and have been known to resprout after bushfire, bearing fruit within three years.